ryanabx/desktop-entry-daemon/README.md

-# desktop-entry-daemon
+# xdg-temp-daemon

-A daemon to manage transient (temporary) freedesktop desktop entries!
+A daemon to manage temporary XDG data!

 ### Projects that use this dbus service